Spider-Man: No Way Home spoiler-packed review: 'A masterclass'

 'Redemption'

-What I appreciate the most about No Way Home is how much redemption this film was for Andrew Garfield and Jamie Foxx.
+What I appreciate the most about No Way Home is how much redemption this film provided for Andrew Garfield and Jamie Foxx.
 These are two great actors who were put into a bad sequel, but they were given another shot.
-Foxx established himself as the smoothest supervillain Spider-Man ever faced while Garfield gives everything that you want from a great hero.
+Foxx establishes himself as the smoothest supervillain Spider-Man ever faced, while Garfield gives everything that you want from a great hero.
 I think the biggest compliment for No Way Home is that it's easily on the same level as Spider-Man: Into the Spider-Verse, which many consider to be the best Spider-Man movie.

 -- Oscar Gonzalez, New York